arfinmahmudshiblu/Neural_Network_Wine_Classification/README.md

 overshooting the optimal solution, leading to poor performance, while a low learning rate results in slow convergence, potentially getting stuck in a local minimum.
 The right learning rate is crucial for efficient and effective training.
+# What is the impact of adding more neurons?
+Adding more neurons increases the model’s ability to learn complex data,but beyond a certain point it can cause overfitting and longer training without better results.
+# Which activation function would you try next?
+Definitely, I try Leaky ReLU or ELU — they improve learning stability and prevent dead neurons, often giving smoother and faster convergence.